The battle for your wrist is on. But what should you look for in a smartwatch? Use these tips to pick the best device for your needs and budget.

 Interface: Buttons vs. Touch

 On the surface, opting for a touch screen on your smartwatch would seem to be a no-brainer.
 After all, there's a touch screen on your smartphone and pretty much every other gadget these days.
 A touch-display interface should also be easier to navigate.
-On the Pebble, for example, you have to do a fair amount of scrolling with the physical buttons.
+On the Pebbles, for example, you have to do a fair amount of scrolling with the physical buttons.
 Nevertheless, smartwatches with physical buttons tend to be more affordable than those with touch screens.
 And some people prefer the classic look of a traditional watch.

-Over time, we see touch screens winning out in the smartwatch space, but if you crave simplicity and a more old-school aesthetic, physical buttons will do the trick.
+Bottom Line: Over time, we see touch screens winning out in the smartwatch space, but if you crave simplicity and a more old-school aesthetic, physical buttons will do the trick.

-Watch Straps and Personalization
+Design and Personalization

 Notifications and Alerts

 Be sure that you'll be able to quickly check all of your most recent notifications, even if you miss them when they first come in.
 For example, Pebble updated the software on its smartwatches to let you review up to 50 of your latest alerts.
 The Apple Watch lets you swipe down from the top of the screen to see Notification Center.

 Apps and Watchfaces